prymitive/pint-action/README.md

 Validating PRs require full git history and so `actions/checkout` must be used with `fetch-depth: 0` option.

+Be sure to use a token with write access to the `pull-requests` scope.

 ## Example usage

 ```YAML